Best Pokemon Legends: Z-A Pokemon

 Feraligatr

 Feraligatr, known in Japan as Ordile, is a Water-type Pokémon introduced in Generation II.
-It first appeared in Pokémon Gold and Silver, which were released in 1999 for the Game Boy Color.
+It first appeared in Pokémon Gold and Silver, which were released in Japan in 1999 for the Game Boy Color.
 Feraligatr is the final evolution of Totodile and evolves from Croconaw starting at level 30.

 Feraligatr will always hold a place in my heart when it comes to starter Pokémon.
 I specifically love them because I remember playing through Pokémon Gold with them as my starter, and I am happy they finally get to appear in a game again.